 NORWAY RAT EXTERMINATION

-This animal is sometimes called sewer rat.
-It is a stocky burrowing rat that is larger than a roof rat.
-This rat burrows along building foundations, beneath rubbish or woodpiles, and in the and around gardens and fields.
-This rat will line their nests with shredded paper, cloth, or other fibrous material.
-When a Norway rat invades buildings, they usually remain in the basement or ground floor, but can also get into the attic if access is easy.
+This Rat is called sewer rat.
+It is a burrowing rat that is bigger than a roof rat.
+This rat digs burrows by building foundations, beneath bushes or woodpiles, and in the and around gardens and fields.
+This rat will line their nests with shredded paper, cloth material.
+When a Norway rat infest buildings, they usually remain in the basement or ground floor, but can also get into the attic if access is easy.
 Read more on Norway Rats

 ROOF RAT EXTERMINATION

 This rat is sometimes called a black rat.
-They are slightly smaller than the Norway rat.
-A roof rat’s tails is longer than their heads and bodies combined.
+They are smaller than the Norway rat.
+A roof rat’s tails is longer than their bodies.

-Roof rats live and nest above ground in shrubs, trees, and dense vegetation such as ivy.
-In buildings, this rat is most often found in enclosed or elevated spaces in attics, walls, false ceilings, and cabinets while rats are much larger than mice, young rats can be confused with mice.
-While both rats and mice gnaw on wood, rats leave much larger tooth marks than those of a mouse.
+Roof rats live above ground in shrubs, trees, and vegetation such as ivy.
+Indoors, this rat is often found in your attics, walls, and cabinets while rats are much larger than mice, young rats can be mistaken with mice.
+While both rats and mice gnaw on wood, rats leave much larger bite marks than those of a mouse.
 Read More on Roof Rats

 BIOLOGY OF RATS AND MICE